dortania/OpenCore-Install-Guide/config-laptop.plist/skylake.md

 ::: details More in-depth Info

-Booter Path, mainly used for UI Modifications
+Booter Path, mainly used for UI modification

 * **DefaultBackgroundColor**: Background color used by boot.efi
   * `00000000`: Syrah Black